-In the first three weeks of my life in the village, I heard many people in the market talking about a soccer team who won the district league last year by taking the award from 16 teams in the district.
-Hearing this made me think about my friend's advice.
-I asked myself, "If I am coming from a community who has soccer in its blood, why wouldn’t I join this team for training and to gain new friends.”
+In the first three weeks of my life in the village, I heard many people in the market talking about a soccer team that won the district league last year by taking the award from 16 teams in the district.
+Hearing this made me think about my friend’s advice.
+I asked myself, “If I am coming from a community who has soccer in its blood, why wouldn’t I join this team for training and to gain new friends.”
 However, it wasn’t that simple.

 A long time before I started playing with the Benga Hammers Team, it was known as Alinafe Team.
 This was because of the Alinafe Community Hospital based in the community, and that most of the team players were working as staff at the hospital.
 One of the faithful sponsors at that time was Mr. Devline, a person who truly loves soccer.
 He encouraged the team financially and spiritually.
 Also, thanks to him the team had a chance to play outside of Malawi in Mozambique.
 Mr Devline assisted them to have jerseys, soccer boots, tracksuits, and balls.
 But suddenly, the candle of the team switched off so fast, when some committed team members and coaches stole most of the team materials and money.
 This issue immediately influenced Mr. Devline to stop supporting the team and led the team to a huge crisis; stopping playing soccer.